Shop All Perennials - Page 2

 Why Grow Perennials

 There are many reasons to grow perennial plants.
 They are easy to grow and easy to look after.
-The flowers are colourful and very varied in shape.
-Perennials are excellent for feeding bees and butterflies as well as other flying insects.
-They make wonderful cut flowers for the house.
+The flowers are colourful and very varied in shape, and perennials are excellent for attracting feeding bees and butterflies as well as other flying insects.
+They also make wonderful cut flowers for the house.

 When Do Perennials Flower